strange/erlang_v8/README.md

     ok = erlang_v8:stop_vm(VM).

-You can also initialize the VMs using paths to source files:
+You can also initialize the VMs using paths to source files (CURRENTLY BROKEN):

     {ok, VM} = erlang_v8:start_vm([{file, "a.js"}, {file, "b.js"}]).